hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 explained in the specific paragraph about the app.
 A general overview of the others can be found here:

 - Account: the credit account you want to deduct the credits from.
 The accounts associated with your VSC number will be displayed in a dropdown.
 - Partition: you can choose any of the existing partitions.
-If you require a GPU, you can of course only submit jobs to the `gpu` or `interactive` partitions.
-For the most general use cases we recommend that you use the `interactive` partition.
+We recommend using the ``interactive`` partition for most interactive work.
 - Numbers of hours: your walltime (min 1h).
 - Number of cores: the amount of cores per node.
 This defaults to 1.
 - Required memory per core in megabytes.
 This defaults to 3400 MB.